 In some cases, where the potential borrower owns other un-charged UK investment property, it may be possible to secure a holiday let mortgage across the target purchase plus existing property(ies), meaning no cash in (cross collateralising).
 This can sometimes be a useful tool when income from the holiday let purchase is not as strong as it needs to be in order to support the loan size required.
 By cross-collateralising additional security, and if there is income from that existing property, then the rental from that can be tied in, which can easily make a marginal lending deal good, swinging the decision in favour of the purchaser.

 Gifted deposits from very close family (Mum and Dad) are acceptable, providing the gift is non-returnable (without reservation).

 Always talk to us about the source of deposit as it can affect the deal going forward.

 Other Holiday Let Mortgage Criteria

 As mentioned earlier in our Guide, if a case is outside the holiday let mortgage criteria for standard products, then it can still be considered based on its merits.
 So, if there is something mentioned below, that you believe excludes your case, please do call us to see what we can do.

 - up to 60% LTV to a maximum loan of £750K available on standard products

-- Status: generally, you must be an owner occupier; however, exceptions can be considered
+- Generally, you must be an owner occupier; however, exceptions can be considered

 - Ex Pat applications available

-- Applicants with property portfolios, including portfolios of holiday let acceptable
+Applicants with property portfolios, including portfolios of holiday let are acceptable

 - you may be able to claim Capital Gains Tax reliefs for Traders (Business Asset Rollover Relief, Entrepreneurs’ Relief)